ghgeist/urbanism_project/README.md

 # Exploring the National Walkability Index

 # Project Overview
 This project explores the National Walkability Index, a dataset developed by the U.S. Environmental Protection Agency (EPA) to measure the walkability of neighborhoods across the United States.
 The index ranges from 1 to 20, with higher values indicating greater walkability.
-The dataset includes the walkability index for each census block group in the United States, as well as the corresponding Federal Information Processing System (FIPS) code for each block group.

 # Link to Web App
 [Exploring the U.S. National Walkability Index](https://citybot.streamlit.app/)